Learn how to assign accurate positions to WingtraOne flight images, including PPK correction data.

 - Make sure to select all available RINEX files.

 - Define the base location.
 Click on "Base location" and then on "Add new" if you have not defined the base location for this project already.
+In case no base location is specified, the first position defined in the base file is used.

 - Add a new base station location with high-precision coordinates and give it a descriptive name (it's best to include the coordinate system used).
-WingtraHub will remember your base locations.
+For WingtraHub will remember your base locations.
 Wingtra recommends using WGS84 with ellipsoidal height as the coordinate system for your base location.
 For more information on the coordinate system requirements, please see the Coordinate systems for WingtraOne PPK article.
 Once the coordinates are entered, press "Save" and select the newly created base location in the base location selector.

 If you use your own base station, enter the coordinates of the antenna reference point (ARP) of the GNSS receiver.
 If you get a warning that the antenna type can not be detected from the RINEX file, add the offset from the reference point to phase center (APC - ARP) to the field "Antenna offset up."